Five-Time NFCA Midwest Region Staff of the Year (1998, 2002, 2013 & 2014)

 The Huskers went on to finish with eight wins over ranked teams in 2011, including four wins over top-10 opponents.
 Nebraska also posted 15 wins against teams that qualified for the NCAA Tournament, including a 5-4 record against five teams that ended their season at the Women's College World Series.
 On an individual basis, Taylor Edwards earned third-team All-America honors in 2011.
 Edwards was the nation's only freshman position player named to an All-America team, while she also became the first Husker catcher to earn All-America accolades.
 Edwards was also one of 25 finalists - and the only freshman - for the USA Softball Player-of-the-Year award.

 In the classroom, Ashley Hagemann and Nikki Haget each earned academic All-America honors.
 Hagemann was a second-team selection, while Haget garnered third-team honors.
 The two selections marked the fourth straight season the Huskers had produced an academic All-American, while increasing their nation-leading total to 29 all-time softball academic All-Americans.
-In Revelle's 20 years at Nebraska, she has produced a nation-leading 13 academic All-America selections.
+Revelle has produced 13 academic All-America selections at Nebraska, a total that ranks second nationally in Revelle's 21-year tenure.
 Revelle also orchestrates Nebraska's defensive efforts, and the Huskers posted the third-best fielding percentage (.970) in school history in 2011.
+In 2013, Nebraska set a school record by turning 49 double plays, the third-highest total in NCAA history.
+The Huskers also boasted a .967 fielding percentage in 2013.

 In 2012, Revelle guided Nebraska to a third-place finish in its first year as a member of the Big Ten Conference.
 Although the Huskers' record wasn't enough to get them into the NCAA Tournament, Nebraska once again played one of the most challenging non-conference schedules in the country.
 Ten of the Huskers' 13 non-conference losses came against teams that made the NCAA Tournament, including four losses to teams that won an NCAA Regional.
 Nebraska picked up six wins over postseason teams in 2012, including a three-game sweep over NCAA Regional finalist Northwestern in the Huskers' first-ever Big Ten Conference series.
 NU was outstanding at home in 2012, posting a 15-1 record at Bowlin Stadium.
 Nebraska set records for the longest winning streak in Bowlin Stadium history (16) and for the best start since the stadium opened in 2002.
 Before losing on the last weekend of the season, Nebraska owned the nation's longest home winning streak.